What is Stress?

 - chest pain

 Often, lifestyle and personality issues are so ingrained and habitual with these individuals that they see nothing wrong with the way they conduct their lives.
 They blame their woes on other people and external events.
 Frequently, they see their lifestyle, their patterns of interacting with others, and their ways of perceiving the world as part and parcel of who and what they are.

-Sometimes both lifestyle and personality issues are so firmly habitual that people who who live in a state of episodic acute stress see their lifestyle as normal; often blaming their problems on external events and other people.
+Sometimes both lifestyle and personality issues are so firmly habitual that people who live in a state of episodic acute stress see their lifestyle as normal; often blaming their problems on external events and other people.
 Many times, these people see their life, the way they interact with other people and their environment as a part of who they are at their core.
 These beliefs often mean that the sufferers of episodic acute stress resist change at all cost.
 They may only seek help with the promise of release from pain and discomfort of their symptoms.

 Chronic Stress: is the most difficult of all types of stress.
 Where acute stress can feel glamorous and exciting, chronic stress is the opposite.
-Chronic stress grinds people down day after day, year after year, until treatment or death occurs.
+Chronic stress grinds people down day after day, year after year until treatment or death occurs.
 Chronic stress is terrible on the body – it destroys our bodies, minds, and even life.
-Chronic stress can occur from a number of difficult situations: poverty, mentally ill or dysfunctional families, or being trapped in an abusive relationships.
+Chronic stress can occur from a number of difficult situations: poverty, mentally ill or dysfunctional families, or being trapped in an abusive relationship.

 People facing chronic stress never see a way out of their awful situation.
-The unrelenting demands and pressures of daily life wears these people down, and without any hope of a reprieve, these people often give up looking for solutions.
+The unrelenting demands and pressures of daily life wear these people down, and without any hope of a reprieve, these people often give up looking for solutions.
 This may be caused by:

 - Chronic stress may be caused by traumatic, early childhood experiments that people have internalized (thus remaining present and painful)

-- Some experience that majorly affect personality
+- Some experiences that majorly affect personality

 - Seeing or believing something that causes unending stress (you must be perfect, the world is a bad place).